 With so few differences from the new model, if you’re not bothered about the extra colour choices or stainless-steel accessories, this is a great time to go for either of these options.

 Traditionally, really good KitchenAid deals are few and far between.
 But the info in the table above should help you to find them.

 On Black Friday 2019, we spotted that Currys PC World had the 5KSM125 in cream for £279, which is a good price for this model, though not the cheapest it’s ever been.

 Should you buy the Kenwood kMix instead?

 Kenwood has an impressive range of mixers but the most well-known is the kMix.
-Also seen in the Bake Off tent in previous years, it’s similar in design to the KitchenAid Artisan but is often a lot cheaper.
+Also seen in the Bake Off tent in previous years, it’s similar in design to the KitchenAid Artisan, favouring a retro look, but is often a lot cheaper.

-The official price of a KMX754 is £430, but you can usually find it somewhere for £230-£300, depending on colour.
+The official price for kMix models is around £450-£599 (depending on colour), but you can usually find one somewhere for £230-£270.
 That makes it a good-value alternative to the KitchenAid Artisan range.

 Kenwood kMix deals

 There are often some quite good deals on the kMix.
 We’ve seen it for less than £200, making it a significantly cheaper option than the KitchenAid.
 The cheapest price we’ve seen is £169, which is great value for a mixer of this size and calibre.